CLOSE X

 I have received an enquiry notice.
 What are my next steps?

-If you are in receipt of an enquiry notice from HMRC, it is important that you simply do not just ignore it.
+If you receive an enquiry notice from HMRC, it is important that you simply do not just ignore it.
 Take some time to carefully review the letter you have received and check for any indication of what type of investigation HMRC has opened.
 Additionally, you should always check whether the notice you have received carries any deadline for a response.
 When managing a response, it is always recommended that professional advice is sought in all circumstances.
-This ensures that any investigation is managed thoroughly, and that any and all representations made are done so comprehensively and compliantly.
+This ensures that any investigation is managed thoroughly and that any representations made are done so comprehensively and compliantly.

 LET US HELP